 - 1. Member must have passed and met the requirements of LEVEL IV. - 2.
 Level V test form is available at the MSU Extension Office or you may contact the Levels Coordinator. - 3.
 You need to submit a letter to the Levels Coordinator by December 31st stating you are going to complete Level V. - 4.
 Level V is open book requiring you to do various research in many areas and to spend a day with a veterinarian. - 5.
-Members have from January 1 until August 31 of the same year to complete the test. - 6.
+Members have from January 1st until August 31st of the same year to complete the test. - 6.
 Test should be submitted in notebook form and neatly organized.
 Be imaginative. - 7.
-Completed test needs to be submitted to the Levels Coordinator on or before August 31 of the test year.
+Completed test needs to be submitted to the Levels Coordinator on or before August 31st of the test year.

-Suggested References for Livingston County
+Suggested References for Livingston County 4-H Horse Performance Levels (others may be used)

-4-H Horse Performance Levels (others may be used)
+All books and references are available at the MSU Extension office.

-All references are available from the MSU Extension office, including Levels Study Guides.
+In any area that the reference sources do not cover all the information or you are unclear of what is being asked please contact your 4-H Horse Leader or the Levels Coordinator for a detailed explanation.

-- In any area that the reference sources do not cover all the information or you are unclear of what is being asked please contact your 4-H Horse Leader or the Levels Coordinator for a detailed explanation. - 4-H Bulletin 4H1228 and 4H1229 are available at the MSU Extension Livingston County - 4-H Horse Learning Lab - Current edition of 4H1145 4H Horse & Pony rules and regulations
+4-H Bulletin 4H1228 and 4H1229 are available at the MSU Extension Livingston County 4-H Horse Learning Lab the current edition of 4H Horse & Pony rules and regulations 4H1145 is available online at www.msue.msu.edu/horsekids - go to youth and resources.